-The SCM1272MA is a high voltage 3-phase motor driver in which transistors, pre-drive circuits, and bootstrap diodes with current-limiting resistors are highly integrated.
+The SCM1274MB is a high voltage 3-phase motor driver in which transistors, pre-drive circuits, and bootstrap circuits (diodes and resistors) are highly integrated.

 The product can run on a 3-shunt current detection system and optimally control the inverter systems of medium-capacity motors that require universal input standards.